 Rel Mollet, a founding member of the INSPY Awards, has been blogging since late 2006 at Relz Reviewz, her site dedicated to showcasing Christian Fiction and its writers, by way of reviews, author interviews, character spotlights, and more.
 Her passion for the written word was established from the moment she could read, now evidenced by overflowing bookcases and a towering TBR pile.
-A Book Club Coordinator for over a decade, a correspondent for FamilyFiction’s digital magazine and contributing writer for Novel Crossing and TitleTrakk.com, Rel resides in Melbourne, Australia with her movie-loving husband and three book loving daughters.
+A Book Club Coordinator for almost 15 years, and a correspondent for FamilyFiction’s digital magazine, Rel resides in Melbourne, Australia with her movie-loving husband and three book loving daughters.

 Ursula Moray Williams’ Adventures of the Little Wooden Horse and Gobbolino the Witch’s Cat sparked her love for creative stories.

 Lydia Mazzei is a Canadian high school teacher by day and a blogger by night.
 A lifestyle blogger since 2007, Lydia began her book blog The Overweight Bookshelf in 2009 to share her favourite past-time with fellow book addicts.
 Lydia’s obsessive reading habits began as a young child when she discovered that flashlights were perfect for covert reading operations after bedtime; she has since graduated to a clip-on book lamp.
 Lydia enjoys inspirational fiction because its purpose is not solely to entertain, but to interact with readers through insightful writing and an inherent message of hope.
 Lydia’s reviews have also been featured in Family Fiction Magazine.

 Harper Lee’s To Kill a Mockingbird remains Lydia’s favourite book and holds a place of honour on her bookshelf with its worn pages and marked margins.